asifbacchus/MailcowBackup/README.md

 This points to a plain-text file listing additional files and directories you'd like borg to include in the backup.
-The sample file, *'xtraLocations.borg'* contains the most likely files you'd want to include assuming you're using a standard setup like it outline in my blog.
+The sample file, *'xtraLocations.borg'* contains the most likely files you'd want to include assuming you're using a standard setup like I outline in my blog.

 The following would include all files in the home folder for users *'foo'* and *'bar'* and any conf files in *'/etc/someProgram'*: